ChrisLMills/Udacity-Image-Classification-using-AWS-SageMaker/README.md

 Due to going over the allocated credits of $25 during my multiple training runs, I was locked out of the AWS instance for this project.
 I didn't backup my .ipynb notebook, and this was lost.
 I was not able to deploy an endpoint for the trained model, nor run a prediction against it.
 However, these tasks are straightforward and covered in previous projects of mine.

-I could redo the notebook.
+I could redo the notebook and retrain the model.
 However, unlike the Rolling Stones, time is not on my side and I must push on with the rest of the course.

 ## Prediction